-Of course a gluten-free diet is a lifelong necessity for those who are gluten-free, but there is so much more to healing your body than simply swapping gluten-free pizza for regular pizza.
-Sugar is gluten-free too, after all.
+Of course a gluten-free diet is a lifelong prescription for those with celiac disease, but there is so much more to healing your damaged gut than simply swapping gluten-free pizza for regular pizza.
+Sugar is gluten free and does little to “heal” your body.

-If you have celiac disease, you must learn to think beyond the doctor’s office.
+If you have celiac disease, you must learn to think beyond your doctor’s advice.
 Most doctors have not studied gluten disorders in earnest, and most doctors have taken only one nutrition class in all of their medical training.

 I don’t say this to be mean to doctors; I say it as a reminder to you to do your own research and talk to people who have healed themselves from the damages caused by gluten.

 You might be surprised to find out that it takes more than simply removing gluten to heal your body from the damages left behind in gluten’s path of destruction.

 I know first-hand that with the right information, along with some important diet and lifestyle changes, healing from celiac disease is possible.